ericrenone/Lambda-Dual-Path-Variational-Convergence/README.md

 DPFAE is grounded in three pillars of mathematical and physical inspiration:

 ### 1. Ergodic Theory & Statistical Mechanics
 The engine is built on the **Birkhoff Ergodic Theorem**.
 In the stochastic regime of edge sensing, DPFAE treats the weight-update process as a measure-preserving transformation.
-By tuning the adaptive gain ($\lambda$), the system ensures "strong mixing," where the learner's trajectory eventually explores the entire optimal parameter space regardless of its initial state.
+By tuning the adaptive gain ($\lambda$), the system ensures "strong mixing," where the learner's trajectory eventually explores the entire optimal parameter space.

 ### 2. Information Geometry & Natural Gradients
 The parameter space is treated as a **statistical manifold** $(M, g, \nabla)$.
 Using an approximation of the **Fisher-Rao metric**, the optimization path respects the true curvature of the data distribution (**Čencov’s Theorem**) rather than assuming a flat Euclidean space.

 ### 3. The Free Energy Principle (FEP) & Boltzmann Dynamics
 DPFAE functions as a hardware realization of the **Free Energy Principle**.
 Following **Sims (2003)**, the engine balances utility against information-processing costs.
 The **Gain Adaptation Path** mimics a **Boltzmann distribution**, where sensitivity acts as an inverse temperature, effectively minimizing the **Gibbs Free Energy** of the silicon substrate by suppressing unnecessary switching activity.

 ---